cschoi/2013-norwich-biology/session1-blast.rst

 `Welcome lecture <_static/norwich-lecture-welcome.pptx.pdf>`__

-Materials from the Next-Gen Sequence Analysis Workshop including the instructions on how to install and configure all software that you will need can be foundhere: http://ged.msu.edu/angus/tutorials-2013/
+Materials from the Next-Gen Sequence Analysis Workshop including the instructions on how to install and configure all software that you will need can be found here: http://ged.msu.edu/angus/tutorials-2013/

 TODO: